 "We pride ourselves on a more realistic portrayal," the creative noted, "so I think aliens is probably not in our wheelhouse."
-Nedivi did admit that while their show "is different than the typical sci-fi thing," adding that he does "think the further we go, the further we become science fiction."
+Nedivi admitted that their show "is different than the typical sci-fi thing," adding that he does "think the further we go, the further we become science fiction."
 Though at the end of the day, "[they're] trying to hold on to science fact more than science fiction."

 Will For All Mankind Ever See First Contact?